Meeting Times and Commissioners

 - Greeley Museums (Selma's Store at Centennial Village), 1475 A Street

 - Your Place Coffee, 2308 W. 17th Street

 - Greeley Historic Preservation Office, 1100 10th Street, Ste.
 201

 Grants Awarded to the City for Historic Preservation!
 The Greeley Museums Heritage Foundation provided funding for bronze plaques for Greeley Historic Register designated properties, matched by City of Greeley dollars.
 In addition, History Colorado awarded federal funds to the City of Greeley for energy audits for up to ten Greeley Historic Register properties and for two bronze plaques.

 Sunrise Historic Context

-Stories about the history of the Sunrise neighborhood were shared at the History Stories and Ice Cream Social event at Sunrise Park in May.
-Click here to download the document or contact the Historic Preservation Office to purchase one.
+Stories about the history of the Sunrise neighborhood were shared at the History Stories and Ice Cream Social event at Sunrise Park in May and summarized in the Historical & Architectural Context Report.
+Copies of the report may be purchased from the Historic Preservation Office for $30 each.
 History Colorado State Historical Fund and the City of Greeley provided funding for the project.

 Building Permit Fee Refund Policy Adopted

 At their September 13, 2010 meeting, the Historic Preservation Commission adopted the Building Permit Fee Refund Policy.
 Owners of designated properties and properties in historic districts are eligible to apply for a refund of building permit fees.